mukkelian/Ether/README.md

 # Ether
 Based on the classical lattice model (Heisenberg, XYZ, etc.), code Ether has been developed to study the thermodynamics of ANY CRYSTAL SYSTEM by performing the basic Monte Carlo methods.
 Metropolis algorithm has been used to equate all the observables

+Compile this **ether.f90** by any FORTRAN compiler for our case we have choosen gfortran

+gfortran ether.f90 -o ether

+executable 'ether' will be created for running the program

 # 1. About 'input' file

 In input file there are basic information which you need to provide before running the program as given below,